yassinejador/solid-principles/README.md

 The **Interface Segregation Principle** (ISP) is applied to the `Bird` class hierarchy.
 Instead of a single, large interface, it's broken down into smaller, more specific interfaces for relevant subclasses.

 ### Key Changes:
-- Split the `Bird` class into multiple interfaces, such as `Flyable` and `Swimmable`, allowing birds to implement only the actions they need.
+- Split the `Bird` class into multiple interfaces, such as `Flyable`, allowing birds to implement only the actions they need.

 ---